 If there are issues that can be put right within a month, you’ll be given the opportunity to do so.

-If you can’t deal with any issues in that timeframe, DVSA will reject your application and tell you the reasons why.
+If you cannot deal with any issues in that timeframe, DVSA will reject your application and tell you the reasons why.
 You may reapply in the future and DVSA will reconsider their initial decision.